 Another trait that silicosis and mesothelioma share is that the worker can literally take the dangerous dust home with them on their clothes and in their hair and automobiles.
 In order to protect themselves and their families, in addition to wearing safety masks and other apparatus, they must do the following so they won’t take silicosis home with them:

 - Change into disposable (or washable) clothes and leave work clothes at the work site (for the employer to clean) to prevent contamination of their cars, and homes

 - Shower (if possible) at the end of their shift before changing into clean clothes and leaving the worksite

 - Parking their cars upwind of work areas so they won’t be contaminated with silica dust.

 For those who want more information on regulations that cover silica exposure and preventative measures employers and employees must take, visit the online OSHA Silica Standard for Construction website.

 The seasoned injury legal team at Kaplan Lawyers PC represents people who have been diagnosed with silicosis due to long-term exposure to silicon dust and crystals on the job.
-Contact us anytime by phoning the office nearest you, or use this website to schedule your free case evaluation.
+Contact our Queens personal injury lawyers anytime by phoning the office nearest you, or use this website to schedule your free case evaluation.

 Managing Attorney John.
 J. Tucker, Esq.